thomak28/cypress-veriff-homework/README.md

 4) running without the report generation
 > npm run cy:run

-Remark: Sometimes generating the report fails (usually when tests are failing), so after running tests, run the script:
+Remark: Sometimes generating the report fails (usually when tests are failing, seems like a "mochawesome" report bug), so after running tests, run the script:
 > npm run create:html:report